 ARR – End of month: This is the ARR you have at the end of a month

-In the screenshot, you can see that I have modeled three packages: Basic, premium, and pro.
-Then at the end, there is the total.
+In the screenshot, you can see that I have modelled three packages in their business model: Basic, premium, and pro.
+Then at the end, you determine the total.
 The total ARR you have is a sum of your three packages.
 The three packages could be your bronze, silver and gold customers, or it could be 3 avatars you have which numerically characterize them.